kelseywimberley/kelseywimberley/README.md

-- 👋 Hi, I’m @kelseywimberley
+- 👋 Hi, I’m Kelsey Wimberley!
-- 👀 I’m interested in video games and programming
+- 👀 I’m interested in video games and programming.
-- 🌱 I’m currently learning Unreal Engine
+- 🌱 I’m currently learning how to be a better programmer.
-- 💞️ I’m looking to collaborate on games
+- 💞️ I’m looking to collaborate on games.
 - 📫 How to reach me: klwimberley@gmail.com

 <!---